StayDashing28/computing-work/Among Us/Chapter 3.md

   "No, I couldn't tell her as-" I was interrupted by the slam of the door.

   "Guys, someone died!
-A freaking person!"screamed Ah Boy who had stormed into the room, his face as red as tomatoes.
+A person!"screamed Ah Boy who had stormed into the room, his face as red as tomatoes.